marctrem/usbarmory-wiki-fork/Errata-(Mk-II).md

 USB armory Mk II (rev. >= β)
 ============================

-Errata: unreliable serial connection to BLE module (solved with workaround)
+Errata: unreliable serial connection to BLE module (resolved with workaround)
 ---------------------------------------------------------------------------

 On a relevant percentage of pre-production boards (~25%) the serial connection